Well, the encouraging answer is yes!

 Sitebulb is a desktop website crawler.
 This is their customer feedback board, provided by Feature Upvote.

 Interestingly, we started out marketing Feature Upvote as a simple and effective way to collect and organise customer feedback, but have found that a significant minority of customers, usually product managers, use our boards to collect feedback from their teams.
-So they make their boards private (we have SSO).
-Good to know!
+So they make their boards private (we have SSO or password-protection).

 In terms of disadvantages, we’ll hold our hands up to the following: